 Because God first loved us, because in his love he came to us, because he has invited us into relationship with himself, and because he has given us the privilege or representing him, we love others.
 We are called to respond to God’s great love for us by actively showing God’s love to the First Coast and by inviting, encouraging, and equipping one another to live life on mission.
 And we do the same with anyone God leads to walk with us.
 We are called to love people with the love of God.

 How do you remember the people God placed in your life?
 Memory is a tricky thing.
 It can be very selective.
 People remember differently.
 When my siblings and I recall what it was like growing up in Leesburg, our answers vary quite a bit.
 What we remember is not the same.
-And if we recall a particular event – like a wedding, or a special Christmas – our stories vary and might even contradict!
+And if we recall a particular event – like a wedding, or a special Christmas – our stories will not only vary, they may even contradict!

 Such is the nature of memory.

-But people matter to God.
-How we remember events may be important.
-How we remember the people God has given us is more important.
-Paul captures this when he thanks God when he remembered people.
+People matter to God.
+How we remember events may be important but how we remember the people God has given us is more important.
+Paul captures this when he says he thanks God as he remembers people.

-When your recall people, do you ever struggle with resentment?
+When your recall people, do you ever notice resentment sneaking in?
 Do you think of how they let you down or hurt you?
 Do you struggle to forgive?
 On bad days, I can slip into that.
 Early in his ministry, Paul resented one young man in particular.
 His name was Mark (aka John Mark).
 He bailed out on a mission and let Paul and Barnabas down (Acts 13:13).
 In Acts 15, Paul had a big argument with Barnabas over including Mark on a second mission.
 It got so heated they split up.
 But many years later, when Paul was writing to Timothy, his heart had changed.
 His request: “get Mark and bring him to me, because he is helpful in my ministry.”
 (II Timothy 4:11) I wonder if Paul had started giving thanks for Mark when he remembered him.
-I wonder if that changed his heart.
+I wonder if that had something to do with the change in his heart.

 People are precious to God.
 How we think of one another matters to God!
 God is at work restoring right relationship between people.
-That’s how it was in the Garden, and that is how it will be when God restores all things!
+It was right in the Garden, and that is how it will be when God restores all things!
 Paul gives us a two-part strategy for joining God in this work.

 First, remember the people God put has placed in your path – especially remember your brothers and sisters in Christ.
 That takes discipline.
 We are a move-on-to-the-next-thing generation.
 Without a disciplined, regular practice of remembering people, we’ll simply won’t do it.
 It also requires a practical consideration.
 Most of us have a lot of people we could list – and some need remembering before God more often.
 Paul had influence in the life of the Philippians.
 Who is God allowing you to influence?
 Remember them often.
 Who is influencing you?
 Remember them, too.
 Who shaped you to make you more like Jesus?
 Who is bothering you?
 Who is on your heart?
 Remember these people!